UC-ITSC/OCAT-Intern-Template/packages/api/README.md

 ## Database Schema

-The application uses the existing PostgreSQL schema with the following main tables:
+The application uses PostgreSQL with Sequelize ORM.
+Currently implemented models:

-- `assessments` - Stores assessment data with soft delete support
+- `Assessment` - Stores assessment data with soft delete support

+Additional tables mentioned in the schema but not yet implemented:

-- `users` - Stores user account information (to be implemented)
+- `users` - User account information (to be implemented)